Maywood, New Jersey: Public transportation

 NJ Transit bus routes 144, 145, 148, 162, 163 and 164 serve the Port Authority Bus Terminal in Midtown Manhattan; The 175 route serves the George Washington Bridge Bus Terminal; and the 712, 751, 752, 753, 755, 758 and 770 provide local service in New Jersey.

 The borough provides a shuttle three days a week operating from the senior center.

 Historic sites

-The Maywood Train Station was restored after a proposal was made by the borough in 2002 to consider demolishing the landmark.
-It has been listed on the National Register of Historic Places since 2003 as Building #03000487.
-The station was restored by the all-volunteer, non-profit Maywood Station Historical Committee, who now operate the historic site as the Maywood Station Museum.
+In 2002, the Maywood Railroad Station was refurbished, after a proposal was made by the borough to demolish the building.
+In 2003, the building became listed on the National Register of Historic Places (NRHP), as Building No. 03000487.
+The station was restored by the all-volunteer, non-profit Maywood Station Historical Committee, who now operate the building as the Maywood Station Museum.

-The Oldis-Brinckerhoff House, located on Maywood Avenue, was significant during the period of the 1700s and 1800s.
-It was placed on the National Register of Historic Places on January 10, 1983.
+The Oldis-Brinckerhoff House, located on Maywood Avenue, held historical significance during the 1700s and 1800s.
+It became listed on the NRHP on January 10, 1983.